 If you’re successful in getting your art into a movie or TV show, it will result in a lot of eyes on your work and your name in the project’s credits.

-This is why you should start by creating a social media strategy for how to promote your art.
+This is why you should start by creating a social media strategy for how to promote your artwork online.
 It should include things like what you want to get out of your artist promotion campaign, what type of audience you want to target, and which platforms you are going to use.

 Set Up Business Accounts on Facebook and Instagram